Abelardo-Alfaro/Cognos/README.md

 <h1> IBM Cognos Analytic BI Tool =  AI + BI </h1>

 <h2>Description</h2>
-IBM Cognos Analytics is a robust and powerful analytics tool that can help organizations make data-driven decisions and gain a competitive edge in their industry.<br/><br/>

 IBM Cognos Analytics is a powerful business intelligence and analytics tool that enables organizations to gain insights into their data and make informed decisions.
 It provides a comprehensive suite of features and tools for reporting, analysis, visualization, and dashboarding.<br/>

 This being said, below are some images to further demostrate the power of IBM Cognos.
-It easy to use, it uses AI to generate insights, and uses the drag mechanism to function to further simplify the usability<br/><br/>
+It easy to use, it uses AI to generate insights, and uses the drag and drop mechanism as a function to further simplify the usability<br/><br/>

 <h2>Environments Used </h2>